SRIRAM-SUDHA/concepts/Life Skills/Listening and Active Communication.md

 - Take short notes to stay focused.
 - Practice empathy – try to feel what the speaker feels.

----

-## 4. Types of Communication

-**Passive Communication**
-- I avoid conflict and stay quiet, even when I should speak.

-**Aggressive Communication**
-- I push my opinion strongly and sometimes raise my voice.

-**Passive Aggressive Communication**
-- I don’t say directly but show frustration with sarcasm or silence.

-**Assertive Communication**
-- I express my thoughts clearly but with respect for others.

 ### Question 5
 **When do you switch to Passive communication style in your day to day life?**